Security News

 Binding Operational Directive (BOD) 22-01: Reducing the Significant Risk of Known Exploited Vulnerabilities established the KEV Catalog as a living list of known Common Vulnerabilities and Exposures (CVEs) that carry significant risk to the federal enterprise.
 BOD 22-01 requires Federal Civilian Executive Branch (FCEB) agencies to remediate identified vulnerabilities by the due date to protect FCEB networks against active threats.
 See the BOD 22-01 Fact Sheet for more information.

-2. CISA released thirteen Industrial Control Systems (ICS) advisories on July 10, 2025.
+3. CISA released eleven Industrial Control Systems (ICS) advisories on September 11, 2025.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.

 CISA encourages users and administrators to review newly released ICS advisories for technical details and mitigations.

-3. CISA released one Industrial Control Systems (ICS) advisory on July 8, 2025.
+4. CISA released fourteen Industrial Control Systems (ICS) advisories on September 9, 2025.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.

 CISA encourages users and administrators to review newly released ICS advisories for technical details and mitigations.

-4. CISA has added four new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence of active exploitation.
+5. CISA has added three new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence of active exploitation.

 These types of vulnerabilities are frequent attack vectors for malicious cyber actors and pose significant risks to the federal enterprise.